Princeton University Athletics

 Maddie Cramer and Hannah Riggins served as pushers for the Tigers, as Cramer finished in 167th (21:30.9) and Riggins took 224th (22:30.2).

-Competing against some of the nation's best, the Gans Creek Classic offered the Tigers the chance to gain valuable experience on the course that will host this year's NCAA Championships.
+Putting up a strong performance against some of the nation's best, the Gans Creek Classic offered the Tigers the chance to gain valuable experience on the course that will host this year's NCAA Championships.

 Princeton will now look ahead to next Friday, October 3rd, when they compete at the Paul Short Run in Bethlehem, Pa.